incomodum/Traffi/README.md

 >[!NOTE]
 > ## Current State: PoC
-> This project is currently a proof of concept made during the [Hacknime.to](https://www.hacknime.to/inovacie-pre-dynamicku-dopravu-trnavy-pomocou-ai/) competition that happend during 4.12 - 6.12.2024
+> This project is currently a proof of concept made during the [Hacknime.to](https://www.hacknime.to/inovacie-pre-dynamicku-dopravu-trnavy-pomocou-ai/) competition that happend during 4.12 - 6.12.2024 and won the ***2. place***
+>
+> This project will likely stay in this form for the foreseeable future, as it was made for the competition only.

 ## Showcase